MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Connect-PSSession.md

 -- ----            ------------    -----         -----------------     ------------
  1 ITTask          Server01        Opened        ITTasks               Available

 The sixth command uses the Invoke-Command cmdlet to run a Get-Job command in the session in the $s variable.
-The output shows that the job completed successfully.The seventh command uses the Invoke-Command cmdlet to run a Receive-Job command in the session in the $s variable in the session.
+The output shows that the job finished successfully.The seventh command uses the Invoke-Command cmdlet to run a Receive-Job command in the session in the $s variable in the session.
 The command saves the results in the $BackupSpecs variable.The eighth command uses the Invoke-Command cmdlet to runs another script in the session.
 The command uses the value of the $BackupSpecs variable in the session as input to the script.

 PS C:\>Invoke-Command -Session $s {Get-Job}